spacemeshos/testnet-guide/FAQ/testnet_faq.md

 ## How many nodes can I run on the testnet?

-As many as you like, but the rewards program will only be one node per participant.
+As many as you like, but there is no advantage to running more than one.

 ## Can I use a VPS/VM?